-- 1.8 This report documents the process and the findings of the HRA screening for the Draft Local Plan.
-Following this introductory section the document is organised into a further four sections: - Section 2 summarises the requirement for HRA and the background to the Draft Local Plan. - Section 3 outlines the screening process and the findings of the screening assessment. - Section 4 summarises the findings of the HRA and sets out the next steps.
+- 1.10 This report documents the process and the findings of the HRA for the Local Plan.
+Following this introductory section the document is organised into a further four sections: - Section 2 summarises the requirement for HRA and the background to the Draft Local Plan. - Section 3 outlines the screening process and the findings of the screening assessment as well as the consideration of changes to the Plan - Section 4 summarises the findings of the HRA and sets out the next steps